isomerpages/mlaw-corp/news/speeches/_posts/2020-12-02-Keynote-Address-by-K-Shanmugam-at-Virtual-Launch-of-SIAC-Americas-Office.md

 12. People also want their arbitration to be done in a timely manner, besides having counsel of their choice.
 There again, SIAC does well.

 {:start="13"}
-13. A 2018 study by an international institute<a href="#fn3" id="ref3">3</a> shows that SIAC arbitrations are the most efficient, compared to other arbitral institutions.
+13. A 2018 study by an international institute<sup><a href="#fn3" id="ref3">3</a></sup> shows that SIAC arbitrations are the most efficient, compared to other arbitral institutions.
 They studied the statistics from the arbitral institutions themselves.
 The mean duration (of an SIAC arbitration) was 13.8 months, shorter than many other institutions.

 {:start="14"}
 14. Parties can also avail themselves of SIAC’s Emergency Arbitrator provisions, SIAC’s expedited procedure, as well as their procedure for early dismissal of claims and defences.